MockingbirdME/game_md/weapons_&_equipment/weapons.md

   - Damage Type: P, Damage: Body, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: only if it has a beak, gain APV equal to damage when performing a power attack, add one penalty die to this attack, may use pick secondary skill.

 ### Common Pole Arms
-* Javelin: Reach: 4, Difficulty: 4, Parry: 2/3/1, Notes: none.
+* Javelin: Reach: 4, Difficulty: 4, Parry: 2/3/1, Notes: _Thrust_ _trip_.
   - Damage Type: P, Damage: Body-1, APV: 3, Additional Successes: 1 damage and 1 APV, Notes: none.
-  - Damage Type: C, Damage: Body +2, APV: -, Additional Successes: 2 damage, Notes: none.
+  - Damage Type: C, Damage: Body +2, APV: -, Additional Successes: 2 damage, Notes: _Bash_.
   - throw(Close Range: 2 x body, Range Increment: body, Max Range: 5 x body, Range Penalty: 1 die), Notes: none.
-* Skirmisher’s Spear: Reach: 6, Difficulty: 4, Parry: 3/3/-, Notes: hand and a half.
+* Skirmisher’s Spear: Reach: 6, Difficulty: 4, Parry: 3/3/-, Notes: _Thrust_ _trip_ hand and a half.
   - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: none.
-  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: none.
+  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: _Bash_.
   - throw(Close Range: body, Range Increment: body, Max Range: 3 x body, Range Penalty: 1 die), Notes: none.
-* Soldier’s Spear: Reach: 8, Difficulty: 4, Parry: 3/3/-, Notes: two handed unless wielder’s body is 6 or higher, then hand and a half.
+* Soldier’s Spear: Reach: 8, Difficulty: 4, Parry: 3/3/-, Notes: _Thrust_ _trip_ two handed unless wielder’s body is 6 or higher, then hand and a half.
   - Damage Type: P, Damage: Body, APV: 5, Additional Successes: 1 damage and 1 APV, Notes: none.
-  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: none.
+  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: _Bash_.
-* Horse Lord’s Spear: Reach: 10, Difficulty: 6, Parry: 3/3/-, Notes: two handed unless wielder’s body is 7 or higher, then hand and a half.
+* Horse Lord’s Spear: Reach: 10, Difficulty: 6, Parry: 3/3/-, Notes: _Thrust_ _trip_ two handed unless wielder’s body is 7 or higher, then hand and a half.
   - Damage Type: P, Damage: Body, APV: 5, Additional Successes: 1 damage and 1 APV, Notes: none.
-  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: none.
+  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: _Bash_.
-* Pole Axe/Hammer: Reach: 6, Difficulty: 5, Parry: -/3/-, Notes: two-handed, may have a beak, blade, hammer and/or spike granting it additional attack options; any attack option may use the pole-axe secondary skill.
+* Pole Axe/Hammer: Reach: 6, Difficulty: 5, Parry: -/3/-, Notes: _trip_ two-handed, may have a beak, blade, hammer and/or spike granting it additional attack options; any attack option may use the pole-axe secondary skill.
-  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: may use spears or bludgeoning weapons secondary skill.
+  - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: _Bash_ may use spears or bludgeoning weapons secondary skill.
-  - Damage Type: P, Damage: Body, APV: Body +1, Additional Successes: 1 damage and 1 APV, Notes: Only if the weapon has a spike, may use spears secondary skill.
+  - Damage Type: P, Damage: Body, APV: Body +1, Additional Successes: 1 damage and 1 APV, Notes: _Thrust_ Only if the weapon has a spike, may use spears secondary skill.
   - Damage Type: P, Damage: Body -1, APV: Body -1, Additional Successes: 1 damage and 1 APV, Notes: Only if it has a beak, gain APV equal to damage when performing a power attack, may use pick secondary skill.
   - Damage Type: P, Damage: Body, APV: Body -1, Additional Successes: 2 damage or 1 APV, Notes: Only if the weapon has a blade, may use axes secondary skill.
-  - Damage Type: C, Damage: 3Body, APV: -, Additional Successes: 3 damage, Notes: Only if the weapon has a hammer, may use bludgeoning weapons secondary skill.
+  - Damage Type: C, Damage: 3Body, APV: -, Additional Successes: 3 damage, Notes: _Bash_   Only if the weapon has a hammer, may use bludgeoning weapons secondary skill.

 ### Common Shields
 * Buckler: Reach: 0, Difficulty: 2, Parry: 0/-/2, Cover: 1, Notes: if a character wielding this weapon chooses not to make an attack with it they may gain one bonus die to the first attack they make with a weapon in their other hand this round.
   - Damage Type: C, Damage: Body+1, APV: -, Additional Successes: 2 damage, Notes: may use the brawling secondary skill.
-* Round/Heater Shield: Reach: 3, Difficulty: 3, Parry: 0/-/1, Cover: 3, Notes: if a character wielding this weapon chooses not to make an attack with it they may instead increase they're melee defense bonus by their rank in the shield secondary skill for one round.
+* Round/Heater Shield: Reach: 3, Difficulty: 3, Parry: 0/-/1, Cover: 3, Notes: _Bash_ if a character wielding this weapon chooses not to make an attack with it they may instead increase they're melee defense bonus by their rank in the shield secondary skill for one round.
   - Damage Type: C, Damage: Body +2, APV: -, Additional Successes: 2 damage, Notes: none.
-* Kite Shield: Reach: 0, Difficulty: 5, Parry: 0/-/2, Cover: 6, Notes: this weapon may not be used to perform the off handed attack action.
+* Kite Shield: Reach: 0, Difficulty: 5, Parry: 0/-/2, Cover: 6, Notes: _Bash_ this weapon may not be used to perform the off handed attack action.
   - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: none.

 ### Common Melee Weapon Modifications